MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 ### Configure a trusted certificate profile

-Apps that will use the MAM Tunnel to connect to an on-premises resource protected by an SSL/TLS certificate issued by an on-premises or private certificate authority (CA) require you to configure a *trusted certificate profile*.
-If your apps don't require this type of connection, you can skip this section, and not add the trusted certificate profile to the app configuration policy.
+Apps that use the MAM Tunnel to connect to an on-premises resource protected by an SSL/TLS certificate issued by an on-premises or private certificate authority (CA) require a *trusted certificate profile*.
+If your apps don't require this type of connection, then you can skip this section.
+The trusted certificate profile isn't added to the app configuration policy.

-A trusted certificate profile is required to establish a chain of trust with your on-premises infrastructure and allows the device to trust the certificate that's used by the on-premises web or application server, ensuring secure communication between the app and the server.
+A trusted certificate profile is required to establish a chain of trust with your on-premises infrastructure.
+The profile allows the device to trust the certificate that's used by the on-premises web or application server, ensuring secure communication between the app and the server.

 Tunnel for MAM uses the public-key certificate payload contained in the Intune trusted certificate profile but doesn’t require the profile be assigned to any Azure AD user or device groups.
 As a result, a trusted certificate profile for any platform can be used.
-This means that an iOS device can use a trusted certificate profile for Android, iOS, or Windows to meet this requirement.
+So, an iOS device can use a trusted certificate profile for Android, iOS, or Windows to meet this requirement.

 During configuration of the app configuration profile for an app that will use Tunnel for MAM, you select the certificate profile that will be used.
 For information on configuring these profiles, see [Trusted root certificate profiles for Microsoft Intune](../protect/certificates-trusted-root.md).